 and to choose one or more over others.

-from all models, by either computing a voted prediction (see voting,
+computes predictions from all models by either computing a voted prediction

-choosing the best prediction, or a combination of the two (see also Meta-learning).
+or choosing the best prediction, or a combination of the two (see also

-These predictions will be placed in a data spreadsheet that can be connected
+These predictions are placed in a data spreadsheet that can be connected

 to other nodes (e.g., graphs) to summarize the analysis.

 In summary, the Advanced Comprehensive

 Classifiers project applies a suite of very different methods to the classification

 problem and automatically generates the deployment information necessary